gdtrfb55/ppnd/README.md

 RX Frames                  0  |  TX Collisions              0
 RX Multicast           49851  |  TX Carrier                 0
 ```
 I ported this from a Ruby script I wrote and have been using for ages.
 For me, this is primarily a Rust learning exercise.
 Hence, I would describe the feature set of this application as complete.
+Any future changes will be behind the scenes (and invisible to the end user).

 If you find it useful, by all means use it.